 King credits her spirit of adventure to her mother.
 “My mom used to take us on spontaneous road trips.
 We never knew where we were going, and I loved that,” she says.
 As a teenager, King yearned to venture outside her hometown of Boise, Idaho, and began booking tickets to faraway destinations such as China, Brazil, India, Russia, and Mauritius.
 She never let anything hold her back.

-Born with no hearing in both ears, King relies primarily on her ability to read lips, leaning on her hearing aid to help her understand conversations better.
-She’s travelled to 31 countries and five continents.
+Born with no hearing in both ears, King relies primarily on her ability to read lips, leaning on her hearing aid to help understand conversations better.
+She’s traveled to 49 cities and five continents.
 Along the way, her iPad has become an indispensable sidekick.
 “Even simple things like overhead announcements at airports are hard for me to pick up,” says King.
 “So I’ve missed flights because I didn’t hear about a gate change.
 Now I use apps on my iPad to see notifications of flight changes.”
 King uses multiple apps — from travel guides to maps to language and translation apps — to connect with people and explore every destination to the fullest. “iPad is one of my essential travel tools,” says King.

 Long before she set out on her own, King felt that behind every journey was the potential to discover something new about herself and the world.
 She believes that more and more with every trip.
-“I love travelling to different places.
-You never know who you’ll meet, and how that might change you,” she says. “iPad has allowed me to become a more adventurous and spontaneous traveller.
+“I love traveling to different places.
+You never know who you’ll meet, and how that might change you,” she says. “iPad has allowed me to become a more adventurous and spontaneous traveler.
 And I’m just getting started.”